Best Dachshund Toys

 This page contains affiliate links and I earn a commission if you make a purchase through one of the links, at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

-#1 Choice: Bob-A-Lot
+#1 Choice: The Star Mark Bob-A-Lot

-Treat dispenser toys, like this one, are the best solution when it comes to keeping your doxie’s attention and giving them a reward.
-They love it!
+Treat dispenser toys, like this one, are the best solution when it comes to keeping their attention and giving them a reward.
+The Bob-a-Lot never gets old; it’s the best of them all.

-The Bob-a-Lot is the best of them all.
-I’ve had my dog’s Bob-a-lot for about 10 years now.
-I ended up buying two of them (one for each doxie) so they could play at the same time…in separate rooms of course.
+I’ve had my dog’s Bob-a-lot for about 15 years now.
+I actually ended up buying two of them – one for Eko and one for little Gretta.
+So now they can play at the same time (in separate rooms of course, to avoid issues).
+It completely tires out their busy minds and slows down their eating as well.

 cute piebald dachshund sitting next to the bob a lot dog toy